telegraphic/hickle/README.md

 It should be noted that these comparisons are of course not fair: storing in HDF5 will not help you convert something into JSON, nor will it help you serialize a string.
 But for quick storage of the contents of a python variable, it's a pretty good option.

-Installation guidelines (valid for Linux and Mac OS).
+Installation guidelines (for Linux and Mac OS).
 ----------------------------------------------------------------------------------------------------

 1. You should have Python 2.7 and above installed